yuliapetrova/everfi-test/README.md

     ✓ should add a product
-    ✓ should get error message when add a product with existing name ✓ should get error message when add a product with missing price or code ✓ should GET all vegetable names
+    ✓ should get error message when add a product with existing name ✓ should get error message when add a product with missing price or code ✓ should get all product names
-    1) should DELETE vegetable
+    1) should delete a product

   4 passing (3s)